miurahr/nginx-resty-ppa/debian/modules/memc-nginx-module-0.13/README.markdown

 Author
 ======

-agentzh (章亦春) *&lt;agentzh@gmail.com&gt;*
+Yichun "agentzh" Zhang (章亦春) *&lt;agentzh@gmail.com&gt;*, CloudFlare Inc.

 This wiki page is also maintained by the author himself, and everybody is encouraged to improve this page as well.

 Copyright & License
 ===================

-The code base is borrowed directly from the standard [memcached module](http://wiki.nginx.org/HttpMemcachedModule) in the Nginx 0.8.28 core.
-This part of code is copyrighted by Igor Sysoev.
+The code base is borrowed directly from the standard [memcached module](http://wiki.nginx.org/HttpMemcachedModule) in the Nginx core.
+This part of code is copyrighted by Igor Sysoev and Nginx Inc.

-Copyright (c) 2009, 2010, 2011, Zhang "agentzh" Yichun (章亦春) <agentzh@gmail.com>.
+Copyright (c) 2009-2013, Yichun "agentzh" Zhang (章亦春) <agentzh@gmail.com>, CloudFlare Inc.

 This module is licensed under the terms of the BSD license.